activeadmin/activeadmin/UPGRADING.md

 This release includes several locale changes.
 Please [reivew the en.yml locale](https://github.com/activeadmin/activeadmin/blob/master/config/locales/en.yml) for the latest translations.

 - The `dashboard_welcome`, `dropdown_actions`, `main_content` and `unsupported_browser` keys have been removed.
-- Overriding Kaminari's `previous` and `next` pagination keys to only use words and remove HTML entities.
-- The `active_admin.pagination` keys have been rewritten to be less verbose.
+- The `active_admin.pagination` keys have been rewritten to be less verbose and include new entries: next and previous.

   ```diff
   - one: "Displaying <b>1</b> %{model}"